Blaizzy/mlx-embeddings/docs/How-to-Build-Software-Outside-Homebrew-with-Homebrew-keg-only-Dependencies.md

 ## How do I use those tools outside of Homebrew?

-Useful, reliable alternatives exist should you wish to use `keg_only` tools outside of Homebrew.
+Useful, reliable alternatives exist should you wish to use keg-only tools outside of Homebrew.

 ### Build flags